victusfate/create_cmake/readme.md

 	cd build
 	cmake ..

 And cmake will determine a default build system for your architecture.
+For mine (OS X Lion) the default is make.

 You can specificy specific builds by typing:
 	cmake